houndhunger/django-restaurant-web-and-booking/README.md

 - **Font Awesome**: For icons used in the navigation bar and footer.
 - **TODO - MAYBE** - **jQuery**: For front-end interaction and user interface elements.

-## TODO - UPDATE IMAGE - Supported screens and browsers
+## OK - UPDATE IMAGE - Supported screens and browsers
 The website was developed and tested on Google Chrome.
 It's working correctly for Small screen sizes, like Galaxy Fold, as well as for large screens.
 ![Responsive design](docs/images/responsive-design.png)
 *Image was generated using this [techsini.com website](https://techsini.com/multi-mockup/index.php)